 - After the fieldwork, the group will return to the picnic porch around 7:30 PM to discus ArbiterSports.com, WMLL’s online umpire scheduling system.

 - Parents are welcome to attend all or part of the training and are encouraged to listen in on the ArbiterSports.com presentation.

 - Note: new umpires must follow-up this introductory session with WMLL’s regular spring/summer season umpire clinics if they want to umpire during the 2022 spring/summer season.

 The pay rates for the 2021 spring/summer & fall seasons are as follows (see the WMLL umpire manual for additional details):

 - In the spring/summer season, an umpire working alone receives 1.5x the regular rate and is required to be the home plate umpire.

 - NOTE: If a parent serves as an umpire, the parent should work the bases (assuming there is one paid umpire who can do the plate.)
 The parent does not receive pay & the plate ump does not receive 1.5x the regular rate.

-- An umpire whose game is cancelled before it begins (for example, game time decision, sudden rain, or forfeit) gets 1/2 the regular rate (this assumes the umpire was at the field and ready to work the assigned game when it was canceled).
+- An umpire whose game is cancelled at the field before it begins (e.g., sudden rain, forfeit) gets half the regular rate if they were at the field and ready to work the assigned game when it was canceled.